anonymous2323121/SUGAR/README.md

   - `nonlinear_learning.py` is used for structural learning of the graphs.
 (Refers to https://github.com/xunzheng/notears)
   - `inference.py` contains the major functions to implement DAG structure learning and p value calculation for simulations.
   - `infer_utils.py` contains the helper functions for p value calculation in simulations.
-  - `real_infer.py` contains the mahor functions to implement DAG structure learning and p value calculation for the real data analysis.
+  - `real_infer.py` contains the major functions to implement DAG structure learning and p value calculation for the real data analysis.
   - `sim_gen.py` contains the utils functions to generate data for simulations and is sourced to implement the LRT.
   - `plot.py` contains the functions to load test results and draw plots for the simulations.
   - `synthetic.py` contains the helper functions to generate the graph matrix for simulations.